kubeedge/kubeedge/keadm/README.md

 Examples:

-kubeedge join --server=<ip:port>
+kubeedge join --edgecontrollerip=<ip address> --edgenodeid=<unique string as edge identifier>

-  - For this command --server option is a Mandatory option
+  - For this command --edgecontrollerip flag is a Mandatory flag
   - This command will download and install the default version of pre-requisites and KubeEdge

-kubeedge join --server=10.20.30.40:8080 --docker-version= --kubeedge-version=0.2.1 --kubernetes-version=1.14.1
-kubeedge join --server=10.20.30.40:8080 --docker-version --kubeedge-version=0.2.1 --kubernetes-version=1.14.1
+kubeedge join --edgecontrollerip=10.20.30.40 --edgenodeid=testing123 --kubeedge-version=0.2.1 --k8sserverip=50.60.70.80:8080

-  - Default values for --docker-version=18.06.0,--kubernetes-version=1.14.1, --kubeedge-version=0.3.0-beta.0
-  - In case, any option is used in a format like as shown for "--docker-version" or "--docker-version=", without a value
+  - In case, any option is used in a format like as shown for "--docker-version" or "--docker-version=", without a value then default values will be used.
+        Also options like "--docker-version", and "--kubeedge-version", version should be in format like "18.06.3" and "0.2.1".

 Flags:
       --docker-version string[="18.06.0"]          Use this key to download and use the required Docker version (default "18.06.0")
+  -e, --edgecontrollerip string                    IP address of KubeEdge edgecontroller -i, --edgenodeid string                          KubeEdge Node unique identification string, If flag not used then the command will generate a unique id on its own
-  -h, --help                                       help for join
+  -h, --help                                       help for join -k, --k8sserverip string                         IP:Port address of K8S API-Server
       --kubeedge-version string[="0.3.0-beta.0"]   Use this key to download and use the required KubeEdge version (default "0.3.0-beta.0")
-      --kubernetes-version string[="1.14.1"]       Use this key to download and use the required Kubernetes version (default "1.14.1")
-  -s, --server string                              IP:Port address of cloud components host/VM

 ```

-1. For Docker, K8S and KubeEdge flags the functionality is same as mentioned in `kubeedge init`
+1. For KubeEdge flag the functionality is same as mentioned in `kubeedge init`
-2. -s, --server, It should be in the format <IPAddress:Port>, where the default port is 8080.
+2. -k, --k8sserverip, It should be in the format <IPAddress:Port>, where the default port is 8080.
 Please see the example above.
-                It is a mandatory flag

-**IMPORTANT NOTE:** The versions used for Docker, KubeEdge and K8S, should be same in both Cloud and Edge side.
+**IMPORTANT NOTE:** The KubeEdge version used in cloud and cdge side should be same.

 ## Reset KubeEdge Cloud and Edge components